 SRSU Accessibility Services.
 Sul Ross State University (SRSU) is committed to equal access in compliance with the Americans with Disabilities Act of 1973.
 It is SRSU policy to provide reasonable accommodations to students with documented disabilities.
 It is the student's responsibility to initiate a request each semester for each class.
-Students seeking accessibility/accommodations services must contact Mrs. Mary Schwartze Grisham, LPC, SRSU's Accessibility Services Director at 432-837-8203 or email mschwartze@sulross.edu.
+Students seeking accessibility/accommodations services must contact Mrs. Mary Schwartze Grisham, LPC, SRSU's Accessibility Services Director or Ronnie Harris, LPC, Counselor, at 432-837-8203 or email mschwartze@sulross.edu or ronnie.harris@sulross.edu.
+RGC students can also contact Alejandra Valdez, at 830-758-5006 or email alejandra.valdez@sulross.edu.
 Our office is located on the first floor of Ferguson Hall, room 112, and our mailing address is P.O.
 Box C122, Sul Ross State University, Alpine.
 Texas, 79832.